verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] I'm open if there's a constraint I'm missing
 - [ ] Either the fear goes away or the opportunity does
 - [ ] Why is there a "D" in fridge but not in refrigerator?
 Frigidaire
+- [ ] As pico iyer once said "wherever you go becomes a part of you".
+That's why I'm 80% Mumbai.